Saksh8/Ledger-Reconcillation/README.md

-Automation of Ledger Vendor Reconciliation

----
-Here's a README outline tailored for your Flask application that reconciles ledger and vendor data files:

----

 ### Reconciliation Web Application with Flask

 This Flask application reconciles ledger and vendor data files uploaded by users.
 It performs reconciliation based on different transaction types (invoices, payments, notes) and generates a reconciled output file.